mnagaso/exodos2specfem3d/docs/README.md

 # exodos2specfem3d

-This repository includes a small code which converts a mesh data of Exodos II format to SPECFEM3D format.
+This is a small code which converts a mesh data of Exodos II format to SPECFEM3D format.

 ## to compile
 `docker-compose up -d` and `dokcer exec -it (name of the container generated) bash` to prepare the necessary libraries to compile the codes.